Azinkarimzad/Imaging_the_unseen/episodes/Intro and Theory Refresher.md

 - GPR uses EM waves to detect subsurface features.
 - A trace is a time series of reflections from a point.
 - SEG-Y files can be visualized using ObsPy.
+- GPR emits broadband electromagnetic pulses; reflections arise at contrasts in relative permittivity, conductivity, or magnetic permeability.
+- A GPR trace is amplitude versus two-way travel time at a single surface position; a radargram is a collection of traces along a profile.
+- SEG-Y is a common container for GPR; ObsPy can read variable-length traces and expose headers needed for plotting and basic QC.
+- Antenna frequency controls depth–resolution trade-off: lower frequency penetrates deeper with coarser resolution; higher frequency resolves finer targets at shallower depths.

 ::::::